 I care about this topic because I care about keeping people healthy.
 Tolerance is good for our health and bigotry is not.
 I also reside in a place that is doing a pretty good job with peaceful living in a multilingual community.

-My small town of Old Tappan, NJ has a school district that is about 30% Asian.
+My small town of Old Tappan, New Jersey has a school district that is about 30% Asian.
 Most of the Asian population emigrated from Korea.
 Many of them speak both English and Korean, some speak no Korean, and some speak no English.
 We have a general Parent Teacher Organization (PTO) and a separate Korean PTO.
 I’ve heard occasional grumbles about why “they” need their own PTO, but not often, and without the vitriol and name-calling I observed in the Coke ad responses.
 Lunch tables are not uniformly integrated, but they are to some extent, and even the students who are not fully assimilated coexist peacefully with their fellow students.

 Fear not, xenophobes.